smartystudio/wordpress-admin-ui/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: admin-ui, admin-panel, wp-admin, wp-admin-ui, admin-dashboard, custom-admin, custom-admin-ui

-Clean, blue theme that's customizable for the WordPress Admin panel and Admin Bar.
+WordPress Admin UI is a super clean, gray and yellow colored admin panel theme with the ability to change the colors.

 == Description ==

 Wordpress's admin themes are great, but we wanted to take it a step further.
-This is a clean blue/gray theme by default for the admin panel that simplifies the interface and makes things more accessible for our customers.
+This is a clean yellow/gray theme by default for the admin panel that simplifies the interface and makes things more accessible for our customers.
 Customize your colors by visiting Settings > General

-If there are any features you'd like to see or bugs with other plugins - visit the support tab and let me know.
+If there are any features you'd like to see or bugs with other plugins - visit the support tab and let us know.

 == Improvements made ==